shuli-h/react-user-management-app/README.md

 # User Management Web Application (React)

-This project was developed as part of a **Full-Stack Development** course.
+This project was developed as part of a Full-Stack Development program and focuses on building a client-side React application with application logic, state management, and user interactions using mock data.
 The goal: build a React application to manage users, posts, and todos, using data from the [JSONPlaceholder](https://jsonplaceholder.typicode.com) API.

 ---